IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 physical interfaces.

-Although the new optical technologies (e.g., QSFP-DD ZR 400G) allow the operators to provide DWDM pluggable interfaces on the routers, the deployment of those pluggable optics is not yet widely adopted.
+Although the new optical technologies (e.g., QSFP-DD ZR 400G) allow the operators to provide DWDM pluggable interfaces on the IP routers, the deployment of those pluggable optics is not yet widely adopted.
 The reason is that most operators are not yet ready to manage packet and optical networks in a single unified domain.
-Therefore, a unified use case analysis is outside this draft's scope.
+Therefore, a unified use case analysis is outside the scope of this document.

 This document analyses scenarios where all the multi-layer IP links, supported by the optical network, are intra-domain (intra-AS/intra-area), such as PE-BR, PE-P, BR-P, P-P IP links.
 Therefore the inter-domain IP links are always single-layer links supported by Ethernet